 However, to send money internationally, it is not as easy to send money instantly using your bank.
 The strict SWIFT verification process employed by banks means funds can take between 1 - 5 business days to reflect in the recipient's account.
 Not to mention the associated fees, which will be high for both you and the person you are sending the money to.

-If you want to know more about bank transfers, check out our guide: how does a bank transfer work?
+If you want to know more about bank transfers, please check out our guide: how does a bank transfer work?
 Ensure you are aware of bank and wire transfer fees.

 Here are some of the factors that can affect the money transfer speed:

 WorldRemit sends over 130,000 bank deposits worldwide, enabling you to send money to friends and family instantly.
-Other instant delivery methods you can choose from include: Mobile airtime top-ups, Cash pickups, and Mobile money
+Other instant delivery methods you can choose from include:

-There are various ways your beneficiary can receive the funds you send them, and the speed of your transfer will depend on which of these you use.
+There are a variety of ways your beneficiary can receive the funds you send them, and the speed of your transfer will depend on which of these you use.
 Typically, if a provider is offering instant transfers, this is most likely to be in the form of cash pickups.
 A cash pickup sees the recipient collect cash from a designated agent location as soon as you have deposited the funds on the other end.